 Notes: I began this project in May of 2016, then lost the thread soon after writing chapter two.
 I just recently went back to it and am almost through chapter four.
-Three chapters in is usually the point where I feel confident enough in a given story to start offering it.
+Three to five chapters in is usually the point where I feel confident enough in a given story to start offering it.

 This is a side-story, of sorts, to my science-fiction project Random Chance and the Paradise that is Earth.
 If you've read that, you'll know exactly why.

 I'll post new chapters every so often--that is, at least as long as the new creative thread lasts!

 Synopsis: Paul Hewson is a time traveler.